tangerinescode/SandraG--Project-Team10/README.md

 detection algorithm to prevent abnormal transactions in this scenario.

 ### How can technology help?
-Optimize cyber security algoritms - Technology to optimize cyber security algoritms and to help reduce False positives.
+Optimize cyber security algoritms - Technology to optimize cyber security algoritms and to reduce False positives.

 ### The idea